geo-tp/TypeScript-Design-Patterns/README.md

 # Typescript Design Patterns

-Typescript small examples for some design patterns
+Example of using design patterns in simple use cases.

 - Creational